Creating a nutrient-dense, delicious energy bar

 - pumpkin seeds or pepitas (high in potassium, iron, magnesium, and zinc)

 - unhulled sesame seeds (high in copper, manganese, magnesium, calcium, and more)

 - dulse flakes (high in iodine, protein, Vitamins B6 & B12, and more)

 - almond butter (high in protein, fat, magnesium, calcium, and potassium)

 These healthy, mineral-rich energy bars are a great post-workout snack and help to boost the thyroid, build bone density, and increase minerals in the diet.

-Choosing the right brand of brown rice syrup makes a difference
+Choosing a brown rice syrup

 Make an effort to find the special brown rice syrup I recommend in the recipe— Suzanne’s Specialties Genmai Rice Nectar.
 It is available online and in various natural foods stores.
 I used to be able to buy it in Austin but now I have to order online.

 Suzanne’s brand is much more clean tasting and delicious than other brown rice syrups (such as the Lundberg brand which is more bitter), as it is made through natural fermentation rather than a chemical process.

 You could try making this recipe with another sweetener, but you may need to adjust the other ingredients due to viscosity and sweetness.
 Honey is much sweeter than brown rice syrup and maple syrup is not viscous enough to hold the bar together.
 I have tried coconut nectar, and it works okay but it is much darker in color and stronger in flavor.Print